The Ultimate Guide to CMMS

 What is CMMS used for?

-CMMS systems find a place in companies with maintenance operations but what is CMMS used for?
-Generally, asset-intensive industries used computerized maintenance management systems to plan, track, and manage their maintenance operations.
+CMMS find a place in companies with maintenance operations but what is CMMS used for?
+Generally, asset-intensive industries used maintenance management systems to plan, track, and manage their maintenance operations.
 Typical maintenance operations include scheduling preventive maintenance tasks, dispatching service technicians, inventory management, and inspection.

 CMMS software automates these processes, thus providing 360-degree visibility into operations, enables real-time tracking of field activities and stock levels in inventory, including the availability of specific equipment, and provides a dashboard with data analytics capability to translate data in charts and understandable statistics.